-Bianca Elzenbaumer from Brave New Alps collective writes in her dissertation (p.40): “Being passionate about one’s work, jumping from one […] project to the next […] keeping several commissions going at the same time, accepting work even when underpaid, establishing bulimic work patterns […] doing without sick pay, paid vacations and unemployment compensation, having no or only minimal social protection […]: this is what working as a designer today involves for many between the ages of 25 to 45…”
+Bianca Elzenbaumer, of the Brave New Alps collective, writes in her dissertation: “Being passionate about one’s work, jumping from one […] project to the next […] keeping several commissions going at the same time, accepting work even when underpaid, establishing bulimic work patterns […] doing without sick pay, paid vacations and unemployment compensation, having no or only minimal social protection […]: this is what working as a designer involves today for many between the ages of 25 and 45…”

-This situation seems to be too familiar to many of us.
-Precarisation is a broad concept that refers to insecure, uncertain and difficult living or working conditions.
-In Slovakia it has not yet been fully adopted and is rarely associated with art and creative industry.
+This situation is all too familiar to many of us.
+Precarisation broadly refers to insecure, uncertain and difficult living or working conditions.
+In Slovakia, the concept has not yet been fully adopted and is rarely associated with the art and creative industry.

-B. Elzenbaumer puts precarization also in the context of socially engaged design practice.
-She writes that: “it is widely accepted that designers, at some point, will necessarily need to make a choice between financial stability and meaningful work.” (p.38) Designers often consider this situation to be their personal problem, blaming themselves for insufficient assertiveness, or inability to work effectively.
+Elzenbaumer also puts precarisation in the context of socially engaged design practice.
+She writes: “It is widely accepted that designers, at some point, will necessarily need to make a choice between financial stability and meaningful work.”
+Designers often consider this situation to be their personal problem, blaming themselves for insufficient assertiveness or the inability to work effectively.
 Toxic working habits and self-exploitation have become standard in our profession.
-The silent approval of this condition by claiming that we are committed to our work is a failed attempt to close our eyes to a serious systemic problem.
+The silent approval of this condition by claiming that we are committed to our work, is a failed attempt to open our eyes to a serious systemic problem.

-The threats resulting from the precarious working conditions of designers is exacerbated by the fact that in Slovakia, in general, little is paid for design.
-However, it should be emphasized that low financial rewards are only one component of the problem.
-To improve this situation, it is important to start talking openly about this topic.
-Connecting and sharing could help, both at the professional level (the Union of Graphic Designers, SDC...) and in the community.
-Precarity Pilot could be a great example for such initiative.
+The threats resulting from the precarious working conditions faced by designers is exacerbated by the fact that, generally, little is paid for design in Slovakia.
+However, it should be emphasised that low financial rewards are only one component.
+To improve the situation, it is important to talk openly about this topic.
+Connecting and sharing can help, both at the professional level (the Union of Graphic Designers, SDC...) and in the community.
+Precarity Pilot could prove to be a great example of such an initiative.